-- The Chelsea Soldiers' Home clinical command continues to respond to the COVID-19 pandemic, including regular coordinating calls with the VA Health Care System.
+- quality assurance checks, all units have been provided with educational materials, and there are daily cleanings throughout the facility in addition to frequent terminal cleaning. - The Chelsea Soldiers' Home Clinical Command continues to respond to the COVID-19 pandemic, including regular coordinating calls with the VA Health Care System.
 The Home continues to review its infection control and clinical operations with experts. - Veteran residents' health is being monitored and retesting is being conducted for veterans both on- and off-site as clinically appropriate.
 As results are received, veteran residents are being cohorted and further monitored.
 Additional isolation space has been identified and is being readied. - Video visits between veteran residents and their loved ones are continuing with support from the Chelsea Soldiers' Home Social Work team and staff.
 Families can request updates on their loved ones by contacting the Home at CSH@mass.gov and through phone and video conversations.
 Medical information can only be shared with an authorized health care proxy. - Governor Charlie Baker has advised flags be lowered to half-staff until the end of the public health emergency at the Soldiers' Home in Chelsea, Soldiers' Home in Holyoke, as well as the Massachusetts Veterans Memorial Cemetery in Agawam and Winchendon due to the fact Military Honors are unavailable during this public health crisis. - The Soldiers' Home in Chelsea presented a virtual Memorial Day service, as part of the state's efforts to hold Memorial Day events virtually this year to honor military who have sacrificed for our country, and veterans who have passed in the last year.
-The program is still available for viewing on the Home's Facebook page. - The total numbers at the Chelsea Soldiers' Home as of Monday June 1: - 40 veteran resident deaths (31 tested positive, 9 tested negative) - 36 veteran residents who have tested positive - 178 veteran residents who have tested negative - 59 staff tested positive
+The program is still available for viewing on the Home's Facebook page. - The total numbers at the Chelsea Soldiers' Home as of Tuesday June 2: - 40 veteran resident deaths (31 tested positive, 9 tested negative) - 36 veteran residents who have tested positive - 178 veteran residents who have tested negative - 59 staff tested positive